angeliki-tzanou/datasci_4_web_viz/Description.md

   - My app.R would not deploy through the posit cloud
     - Tried to troubleshoot and the error was regarding loading the dataset
     - When doing so I imported the csv file I had previously downloaded from the CDC database
-    - Then I set it as a working directory and altered the code with by substituting the url reading portion with ``` df <- reactive({
+    - Then I set the csv dataset as a working directory and altered the code by substituting the url reading portion with ``` df <- reactive({
     read.csv("__name_of_file__")
   })```